Baking Science: How To Achieve Perfect Bakes

 Temperature in baking isn’t just about the oven settings.
 It’s a symphony, with each ingredient playing its part.
 Respect the temperature, and you’ll master the tune.

-A. Baking By Weight vs. Volume: The Accuracy That Makes a Difference
+Baking By Weight vs. Volume: Do They Matter?

 Harmony in baking lies in precise measurements.

-• Professional bakers always measure ingredients by weight for a reason:
+Professional bakers always measure ingredients by weight for several reasons:

-• Measuring by weight using a kitchen scale is precise and consistent, regardless of the ingredients.
+• Using a kitchen scale to measure is precise and consistent, regardless of the ingredients.

 • A cup of sifted flour weighs much less than a cup of unsifted flour, but 100 grams of flour is always 100 grams.